mblitherland/litretro/README.md

 - 12: Hide entries with no votes on discussion page(?)
     - I was unsure about that, but I'm going to do it for now and just present a list of them in the summary
 - 13: Add information about cookies on the registration page
+- 15: You can vote after the retro has moved on if you can access the voting page
+    - This probably applies to any page were you to navigate directly to it
+    - Fixed for "started", "pointing", and "discussion"